-The financial statements are general purpose financial statements that have been prepared in accordance with Australian Accounting Standards - Reduced Disclosure Requirements of the Australian Accounting Standards Board (AASB) and the Corporations Act 2001.
-The company is a not-for-profit entity for financial reporting purposes under Australian Accounting Standards.
+The financial statements are general purpose financial statements that have been prepared in accordance with Australian Accounting Standards - Simplified Disclosures of the Australian Accounting Standards Board (AASB) and the Corporations Act 2001.
+The entity is a not-for-profit entity for financial reporting purposes under Australian Accounting Standards.